michaeldunneMD17/Assignment-20---Tableau---Citi-Bike-Analytics/README.md

 * Based on your dataset- what are the top 10 stations in the city for ending a journey?
 (Based on data, why?)
+   - The top 10 end vs. start stations are the same with the exception of Carmine St & 6th Ave and Central Park S & 6th Ave.
+However Carmine St & 6th Ave is also near     a park (Washington Square Park)

 <img width="356" alt="Top Ten Ending Stations" src="https://user-images.githubusercontent.com/96853408/177035376-766ef3a1-eeb2-4fb8-9099-42e0246b77e2.PNG">